An Analytically Tractable Marked Power Spectrum: Validation against mocks

 The case of $m=\delta_{g,R}$ is more challenging, as expected.
 We observe that there is agreement (within $1\,\sigma$) until $k\simeq 0.08\,h\,\mathrm{Mpc}^{-1}$ for all smoothing radii, which is similar to the $k_{\rm max}$ adopted for the tree-level bispectrum in ref.~\cite{Ivanov19}.
 For $R=10\,h^{-1}$Mpc, we see that the agreement continues to higher $k$.
 This may seem surprising as the intuition is that we will be able to model a strongly smoothed (and as a result more Gaussian) field better.
 However, recall that the power-spectrum contribution to the marked power spectrum scales as $C_{\delta_M}^2(k)$ (Eqn. \ref{M_A}).
 For this mark, $m=\delta_{g,R}$, this is $W_R^2(k)$, which is significantly larger at $k>0.1\,h\,\mathrm{Mpc}^{-1}$ for $R=10\,h^{-1}$Mpc than the other smoothing radii we consider.
+In particular, at $k=0.1\,h\,\mathrm{Mpc}^{-1}$, the power-spectrum contribution to the marked spectrum is a factor of $\sim20$ ($\sim3000$) greater with a smoothing radii of $R=10\,h^{-1}$Mpc than with $R=20$(30)$h^{-1}$Mpc, highlighting the ease of modeling the $R=10\,h^{-1}$Mpc mark at smaller scales.

 As described in \S\ref{cross}, the cross-spectrum between marked fields is an interesting direction to explore.
 In particular, the cross-spectrum between the unmarked field and marked field $\delta_{g,R}$ may be easier to model than the auto-spectrum due to good behavior of perturbative models of the unmarked field.
 In Figure \ref{fig:matter_cross} we show the comparison for this cross-spectrum.
 We remind the reader that the theory curves are not binned to match the N-body, which explains the small deviations at low $k$ where $M$ is changing rapidly.
 Since we have theoretical reasons to believe our model for very low $k$ we have not attempted to correct for this.
 Bearing that in mind, we observe that there is agreement up to $k\sim0.08\,h\,\mathrm{Mpc}^{-1}$ for all smoothing radii, as expected from the $k_{\rm max}$ adopted for the tree-level bispectrum \cite{Ivanov19}.
-Although the $k$-range of 1$\sigma$ agreement is similar to the auto-spectrum, the cross-spectrum experiences less $<1\sigma$ deviations, suggesting that it may be easier to model.
+Although the $k$-range of 1$\sigma$ agreement is similar to the auto-spectrum, the residuals in the cross-spectrum have less structure, suggesting that it may be easier to model.

 Finally we check our modelling consistency for a specific mark that we find particularly useful in terms of degeneracy breaking, as discussed later in \S\ref{degeneracy}.
 The mark is $m=1-\delta_{g,R}$, and as we find that its cross-spectrum with the unmarked field is sufficient for degeneracy breaking, we will present the comparison in Figure \ref{fig:matter_cross}.
 We omit the $R=10\,h^{-1}$Mpc curve from the figure, due to the large dynamic range of the mark with the mark crossing zero in denser regions (see the positive tail of $\delta_{g,R}$ in Figure \ref{fig:deltaR}).
 For larger smoothing radii, the dynamical range of the mark is considerably restricted and we find $1\,\sigma$ consistency beyond $k\simeq 0.1\,h\,\mathrm{Mpc}^{-1}$, where the model begins to deviate slightly.